 The IRS sets the year you turn age 70½ as the deadline to begin taking RMDs, short for required minimum distributions.
+(For 2020 and later years, the starting age is 72.)
 The feds allow some leeway for the first of your RMDs.
 But this is a tricky exception.

 Yes, you can postpone the reckoning until April 1 of the year after you attain 70½.
 (No, it isn’t the April 15 due date for filing returns, as many seniors mistakenly believe.)
 But delaying the first RMD until the year after you turn 70½ can prove costly, as you still must take your second RMD by Dec.
 31 of the same year.

 Aside from the exception for the first RMD, the IRS is insistent on getting its share of at least the minimum amount each year, though you can always remove funds faster than required without incurring any penalty.

 Just how expensive can indifference to the calendar be?
 Say you reach age 70½ before the close of 2017 and postpone the first RMD beyond April 1, 2018.
 The law empowers the IRS to exact a late-withdrawal penalty equal to a horrendous 50% of the difference between what should have been distributed (a set amount based on your life expectancy) and what was actually distributed.

 Suppose you should have withdrawn $20,000 and only remove $12,000.
 The $8,000 difference is subject to a 50% penalty of $4,000.
 Completely ignore the calendar, don’t withdraw any of the $20,000 and the penalty soars to $10,000.